Essential renormalisation group: Fixed points

+In a general scheme, the relation between $\hat{\phi}$ and $\hat{\chi}$ will be non-linear.
+Physically we know that in any frame the same critical exponent must come from the same operator which, in dimensionful terms, is just $\hat{\chi}[\hat{\phi}]$.
+However, the specific form of $\hat{\chi}[\hat{\phi}]$ depends on the choice of frame since it is the inverse of the map $\hat{\phi}[\hat{\chi}]$.
+Hence, to compute $\upeta$ we must instead look for an eigenperturbation of the form

 where $\upchi[\varphi] = \varphi$ only in the frame associated with the standard scheme.
-If we impose a symmetry on the fixed point action under $\varphi \to - \varphi$ then we will have that $\upchi[-\varphi] = - \upchi[\varphi]$.
-Apart from this characteristic, there is nothing that distinguishes $\frac{d+2 -\upeta}{2}$ from any other scaling exponent.
-Thus to compute $\upeta$ we must look at odd eigenperturbations of an even fixed point action.
-A related point, that has been recognised in \cite{Bell:1974vv}, is that while $\eta_k$ approaches the particular value $\upeta$ at a fixed point, independently of the renormalisation condition, this is not true of the gamma functions appearing in $\psi_t$ whenever $\psi_t$ is non-linear.
+As such \eqref{Scaling_chi} serves as a definition of $\hat{\chi}$ at a fixed point.
+This will not always coincide with the definition given on a particular choice for the microscopic action.
+Nonetheless it fulfils the criteria for a physical field.
+A related point, that has been recognised in \cite{Bell:1974vv}, is that while $\eta_k$ approaches the particular value $\upeta$ at a fixed point, independently of the renormalisation condition, this is not true for the gamma functions appearing in $\psi_t$ whenever $\psi_t$ is non-linear.

+However, this begs the question of how to identify the scaling operator \eqref{Scaling_chi} among the scaling operators.
+If we know $\upeta$ before hand we can of course simply compare the critical exponents with the known value to identify $\upchi[\varphi]$.
+Furthermore, if we impose a symmetry on the fixed point action under $\varphi \to - \varphi$ then we will have that $\upchi[-\varphi] = - \upchi[\varphi]$.
+This helps to identify $\upchi[\varphi]$ since we can concentrate on odd eigenperturbations of an even fixed point action.
+Without any knowledge of $\upeta$, however, what really allows one to identify $\upchi[\varphi]$ is that it must be an invertible map.
+This follows by considering a renormalisable trajectory which starts at the fixed point when $k \to \infty$.
+Then $\upchi[\varphi]$ is an invertible map function as it is the inverse of the dimensionless version of $\hat{\phi}_\infty[\hat{\chi}]$.

+This then provides the answer to the puzzle posed at the end of Section~\ref{sec:Observables} and gives a definition for the physical field at a fixed point.
+If the microscopic theory is a UV fixed point we can find $\hat{\chi}$ from by looking at the eigenperturbations.
+Then using the composite operator flow \eqref{Compostite_Operator_equation} with the initial condition

+we can compute all observables.
+From a high energy physics perspective, this allows to define observables (not just the S-Matrix!) in a frame invariant manner for an asymptotically safe theory.
+From the perspective of critical phenomena it shows that when we tune the theory to criticality, there is a unique frame singled by the fixed point.
+This follows since tuning the system to criticality means that we lie on a trajectory comes as close as is experimentally possible to the fixed point and then shoots away along a relevant direction.
+Thus, as we approach criticality, observables can be expressed $\hat{\mathcal{O}}_{\hat{\chi}}[\hat{\chi}[\phi]]$ where $\hat{\chi}$ is associated to the fixed point rather than the microscopic theory.
+Thus there is a universal description independent of the microscopic details.